stanevt/wordle/README.md

 # Wordle Clone

 My wordle clone.
-I often forget to do it and the official website doesn't let me do it so here's my clone + yesterday's word because that's how I play it — on mobile it lives inside the calendar widget.
+I often forget to do it and the official website doesn't let me browse previous days it so here's my clone + yesterday's word because that's what I use as a first word and it saves me a bit of googling.
+Yesterday's word on mobile it lives inside the calendar widget.

 ## Build